codebrainz/grinder/README.md

 `SignalSource::add()` and `SignalSource::remove()` member functions.
 Any other usage is likely to cause problems.

+There are two concrete implementations of the `SignalSource`, `GenericSignalSource` and the Linux-specific `SignalFD`.

+`GenericSignalSource` installs a global signal handler which writes to one end of a pipe, while the event source, being derived from `FileSource` (via `SignalSource`), watches the other end of the pipe in the event loop.
+The signal handler writes the signal number as a 32-bit unsigned integer and the `GenericSignalSource` reads the signal number, sets the `SignalSource::signo` member variable and then dispatches the event to the handler.

-An alternative to `SignalSource` for Linux is the `SignalFD` class which provides a wrapper around the Linux-specific `signalfd` API.
-It derives from `FileSource` and watches a file descriptor that the kernel will send signal information to.
+An alternative to `GenericSignalSource` for Linux is the `SignalFD` class which provides a wrapper around the Linux-specific `signalfd` API.
+It derives from `FileSource` (via `SignalSource`) and watches a file descriptor that the kernel will send signal information to.

 Building and Embedding
 ======================